Dominick Argento: Operas

 Argento's operatic output is eclectic and extensive.
-He withdrew two early operas, written while he was a student—Sicilian Limes and Colonel Jonathan the Saint.
-The Boor, written in 1957 as part of his Ph.D. work, was published by Boosey & Hawkes and performed in 2017.
-He collaborated with John Olon-Scrymgeour on a number of works, including The Masque of Angels; Christopher Sly (1962), based on an episode from The Taming of the Shrew; and The Shoemaker's Holiday, (1967) a "ballad opera" based on a play by Thomas Dekker.
+He withdrew two early operas, written while he was a student - Sicilian Limes and Colonel Jonathan the Saint.
+The Boor, written in 1957 as part of his Ph.D. studies at Eastman, premiered that year under Boosey & Hawkes and was later performed in 2017 by the Metropolitan Symphony Orchestra.
+He collaborated with John Olon-Scrymgeour on several works, including The Masque of Angels; Christopher Sly (1962), based on an episode from The Taming of the Shrew; and The Shoemaker's Holiday (1967), a "ballad opera" based on a play by Thomas Dekker.

-After the success of Postcard from Morocco in 1971, which had a libretto by Jon Donahue, he received much larger commissions.
+After the premiere of Postcard from Morocco in 1971, which had a libretto by Jon Donahue, he subsequently received commissions.
 The University of Minnesota and Minnesota Opera together commissioned The Voyage of Edgar Allan Poe in 1975-76, with a libretto by Charles Nolte.
-As a result of that work, which received wildly enthusiastic reviews, the New York City Opera commissioned him.
+As a result of that work the New York City Opera commissioned him.
 He composed Miss Havisham's Fire (1977), with a libretto by Scrymgeour.
 It was not initially well-received, and Argento revised it into a one-act monodrama, Miss Havisham's Wedding Night, which the Minnesota Opera premiered on May 1, 1981, at the Tyrone Guthrie Theater in Minneapolis, conducted by Philip Brunelle.
-He revised Miss Havisham's Fire in 1995 and it has been successfully revived and performed since.
+He revised Miss Havisham's Fire in 1995, and it has been revived in later performances.

-In 1984, the Minnesota Opera commissioned Casanova's Homecoming, with text by the composer; it went on to a well-received run at New York City Opera.
-At the insistence of Beverly Sills, then the company's musical director, the opera was the first in New York City to be performed in English with English supertitles.
-She wanted to ensure that the audience understood all the jokes.
+In 1984, the Minnesota Opera commissioned Casanova's Homecoming, with a libretto by the composer.
+It was later staged at New York City Opera.
 The opera won the 1986 National Institute for Music Theatre Award.

-Argento next composed The Aspern Papers (1987) as a vehicle for Frederica von Stade, with his own libretto adapted from the 1888 novella by Henry James.
-His next opera and arguably largest work to date was The Dream of Valentino, which premiered at the Kennedy Center in 1993.
-Critic Anne Midgette of The New York Times has noted that Argento's operas tend to be very well received upon their premieres but lack an "easy popular hook" and are rarely revived.
+Argento next composed The Aspern Papers (1987) as a vehicle for Frederica von Stade, with his libretto adapted from the 1888 novella by Henry James.
+His next opera was The Dream of Valentino, which premiered at the Kennedy Center in 1993.
+Critic Anne Midgette of The New York Times observed that Argento's operas tend to be very well received upon their premieres but lack an "easy popular hook" and are rarely revived.